jckmgns/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/jckmgns/readme.md

-# The default keymap for bm40hsrgb
+# Custom keymap for bm40hsrgb